 Too much debt can jeopardize a trust’s dividends.
 On a positive note, Gladstone Commercial has worked to significantly reduce its leverage over the past several years, and now has a balanced maturity schedule.

-Approximately two-thirds of Gladstone Commercial’s debt is fixed-rate, which could help mitigate the impact of rising interest rates.
+Approximately two-thirds of Gladstone Commercial’s debt is fixed-rate, which could help mitigate the impact of volatile interest rates.

 In addition, large maturities are a few years away, meaning the trust has time to generate cash to pay them off, or find better ways to refinance them.

 Still, there is not much room for error because the trust maintains a high payout ratio.
-Last year’s FFO-per-share of $1.59 just barely covers the $1.50 payout.
+Last year’s FFO-per-share of $1.44 didn’t quite cover the $1.50 payout.
 We see FFO coming very close to the payout this year, with either a small surplus or deficit possible.

 This means there is very little wiggle room for Gladstone Commercial’s FFO when it comes to covering the distribution.

 If the trust’s fundamentals deteriorate over the next few years, there is a chance it may not be able to sustain its dividend at the current level.
 We see this as the principal risk of owning Gladstone Commercial today, but also note that the trust has proven willing and able to issue new shares to pay the distribution in the past when there was an FFO deficit.

 As a result, investors will need to monitor the trust’s results closely to make sure FFO does not decline much from present levels.
 Indeed, even a modest decline could jeopardize the dividend.

 Investors should carefully weigh the trust’s risks before investing, as the very high yield is due in part to the risk of a cut thanks to current economic conditions.
 Gladstone’s yield is attractive, but it carries an elevated risk of a cut in the coming years, particularly if the current recession is worse than expected or drags on for a prolonged period.